-Dr. Carolyn Byrne began her academic career in the School of Nursing at McMaster in 1981.
+Dr. Carolyn Byrne is a retired faculty member and Professor emeritus.
+She began her academic career in the School of Nursing at McMaster in 1981.
 During her time at McMaster, she taught in the undergraduate and graduate-nursing programs, chaired the Undergraduate Nursing Program, received the Presidents Award for Educational Leadership, and was a nurse consultant in Mental Health Nursing Hamilton Wentworth Public Heath Unit.

 In 2002, Dr. Byrne moved to the then new University of Ontario Institute of Technology [UOIT] as Founding Dean of Health Science.
 While there, she established undergraduate programs in Nursing, Medical Laboratory Sciences, Health Sciences, Kinesiology and a graduate program in Health Sciences.
 Dr. Byrne is Professor Emeritus at UOIT.